Jyaire Brown

-Jyaire Brown (born February 15, 2004) is an American college football cornerback for the UCF Knights.
-He previously played for the LSU Tigers, and the Ohio State Buckeyes.
+Jyaire Brown (born February 15, 2004) is an American college football cornerback for the Southern Miss Golden Eagles.
+He previously played for the Ohio State Buckeyes, the LSU Tigers and the UCF Knights.

 Early life

 Brown attended Warren Easton Charter High School for two years before transferring to Lakota West High School during his junior year.
 As a senior, he had 26 receptions for 416 yards and four touchdowns, as well as five interceptions.
 Coming out of high school, Brown was rated as a four-star recruit, the 19th best cornerback, and the 155th overall player in the class of 2022.
 Brown committed to play college football for the Ohio State Buckeyes over offers from schools such as Alabama, LSU, and Mississippi State.

 College career

 Ohio State

 In week 4 of the 2022 season, Brown got his first career start versus Wisconsin where he notched a tackle and broke up a pass.
 He finished his freshman season in 2022 playing in ten games, where he totaled eight tackles, three pass deflections, and a forced fumble.
 In 2023, Brown played in just four games making one tackle.
 After the 2023, Brown entered his name into the NCAA transfer portal.